 What are some temples near Neelkanth Mahadev Temple?

 Some of the temples near Neelkanth Mahadev Temple are:

-These temples are also a part of the Char Dham Yatra destinations within Uttarakhand.
+These temples are also a part of Char Dham Yatra of Uttarakhand.